 I blended one cup of oats for the toddler oatmeal bites in the blender until they were more of an oat flour consistency and dumped it into a bowl.
-I added the peanut butter, yogurt, cinnamon, and mixed!
+(You can skip the blending if you are using baby oatmeal cereal.)
+After adding the oatmeal (or cereal) to the bowl, I added the peanut butter, yogurt, and cinnamon, and mixed!

-To make the toddler oatmeal bites a little bit sweeter you could use flavored baby oatmeal (which would also eliminate the need to blend the oats), but to keep it cheap and simple I just used rolled oats that I had in the pantry.
+To make the toddler oatmeal bites a little bit sweeter you could use flavored baby oatmeal (which as I mentioned would also eliminate the need to blend the oats), but to keep it cheap and simple I just used rolled oats that I had in the pantry and blended them.

-After mixing it all together it was still a little bit stickier than I wanted to be able to roll the balls, so I blended a few more oats and dumped them on top until it was a roll-able consistency and didn’t stick to my fingers right away.
+After mixing all of the ingredients together the consistency was a little bit stickier than I wanted to be able to roll the mixture into balls, so I blended a few more oats and dumped them on top until it was a roll-able thickness and didn’t stick to my fingers right away.

 UPDATE: A reader had a great idea in the comments to smash each of the toddler oatmeal bites after rolling to prevent a choking hazard.
 My little one never had any choking problem with these, but with the size and shape of this consumable for toddlers it can be an issue.
 To reduce any risk of choking, just smash each one after rolling or before serving to your toddler!

-My daughter squished the toddler oatmeal bites between her fingers a few times before finally deciding to eat them, but they have been a helpful and relatively low mess addition to her lunch for the last few days now!
+When we first introduced these toddler oatmeal bites to our daughter she squished them between her fingers a few times before finally deciding to eat them, but they have been a helpful and relatively low mess addition to her lunch for the last few days now!

 I hope these easy toddler oatmeal bites are also helpful to you in your attempt to keep your toddler well fed!